Blue mics have cool factor. People decide on a Blue before they know which model they want.

-It’s a strange phenomenon because these mics couldn’t be more different in terms of design.
-The Yeti is a heavy, butt-kicking USB microphone while the Snowball looks like a prop in an old science fiction flick.
-Regardless, let the games begin.
+It’s a difficult comparison because these mics couldn’t be more different in terms of design.
+The Yeti is a solid, butt-kicking USB microphone.
+And the Snowball looks like a prop in an old science fiction flick.

-This opens up a lot possibilities for recording.
-You can do everything from record a one-on-one interview with just one mic or capture all the sounds in the room in 360 degrees; for full descriptions of what each recording mode does, read my Blue Yeti review.
+This opens up a lot of possibilities for recording.
+You can do everything from recording a one-on-one interview with just one mic or capture all the sounds in the room in 360 degrees.
+For full descriptions of what each recording mode does, read my Blue Yeti review.

 The Snowball has three settings: cardioid, cardioid with a -10db PAD (for recording loud drums or guitars), plus omnidirectional.
 I describe these in more detail in my Blue Snowball review.

 So, in terms of flexibility, the Yeti wins but the Snowball is certainly no slouch.

 If you plan on recording your voice head-on, all this is gravy.
 You might be leaning toward the Snowball if you don’t plan to use your mic for different production applications.
 Blue mics with fewer recording patterns tend to be less expensive, and this is no exception.

 Design-wise the Snowball is neat looking and innovative.
 However, practicality suffers when creating a stream or podcasting on camera.
 There is a certain degree of awkwardness in speaking into a globe the size of a softball.